-197. Meetings between GEMMs and the DMO are not restricted to the scheduled bilateral meetings detailed above.
+196. Meetings between GEMMs and the DMO are not restricted to the scheduled bilateral meetings detailed above.
 Either party may request a meeting at any time to discuss or present a particular issue, market development or innovative idea.

-$^{^{\}rm 30}$ Contact details for DMO personnel are provided in Annex A.
+24 Contact details for DMO personnel are provided in Annex A.

-8. Regulation and Exchange Membership
+8. Regulation, Propriety and Exchange Membership

-198. UK gilts are listed securities, currently listed on the London Stock Exchange (LSE), and, as such, are treated as 'on-exchange' products, even though the vast majority of dealing takes place 'over-the-counter' (i.e. bilaterally over the telephone or via electronic trading platforms not operated or controlled by the LSE).
-It is a requirement of the DMO that all GEMMs be members of an RIE that lists gilts and that they are regulated by a competent and recognised regulatory authority; in practice this means the FCA.
+197. UK gilts are listed securities, currently listed on the London Stock Exchange (LSE), and, as such, are treated as 'on-exchange' products, even though the vast majority of dealing takes place 'over-the-counter' (i.e. bilaterally over the telephone or via electronic trading platforms not operated or controlled by the LSE).
+It is a requirement of the DMO that all GEMMs be members of an RIE that lists gilts and that they are regulated by a competent and recognised regulatory authority; in practice this means the UK's Financial Conduct Authority (FCA).
 GEMMs are expected to comply fully with these institutions' regulations.